openrewrite/rewrite-docs/reference/faq.md

 Yes.
 There are two main options for this:

 1. (**Recommended**) Use some of the common [preconditions](/reference/yaml-format-reference.md#preconditions) to limit the files or directories the recipe runs on.
 2. Use exclusions to limit the folders the recipe can run on:

+{% hint style="info" %}
+Exclusion paths are paths relative to the project root, not the system file path.
+{% endhint %}

 {% tabs %}
 {% tab title="Gradle" %}